CRawLerStud/Clinica/README.md

 An app developed during the practice for the final exam at Advanced Methods of Programming.

 STORY:
-The code is written for a private clinic that still use a register for appointments.
+The code is written for a private clinic that still uses a register for appointments.

 <b>The entities are</b>
 <li> Sectie (Department) </li>